lamdademahesh/ruby-string-calculator/README.md

 2. Run the subsequent command:

     ```
-    rspec string_calculator_spec.Rb
+    rspec string_calculator_spec.rb
     ```

-    This will execute the RSpec tests added in the `string_calculator_spec.Rb` document.
+    This will execute the RSpec tests added in the `string_calculator_spec.rb` document.